MartinBspheroid/vite-plugin-react-inspect/README.md

 // for React
 import { defineConfig } from 'vite'

-import Inspector from 'vite-plugin-react-inspector' // OR unplugin-react-inspector/vite
+import Inspector from 'vite-plugin-react-inspect' // OR unplugin-react-inspector/vite

 export default defineConfig({
   plugins: [